} Interactive Teaching Archives - 東京大学ファカルティ・ディベロップメント | 東大FD | TODAI FD.COM | 東京大学

 • ■What’s Next?

-• The event was the first training-camp-style Real Session to be held after the launch of the course “Interactive Teaching.”
+• It was the fourth time to hold the Real Session as an event of Coursera “Interactive Teaching.”
 The responses to our questionnaire show that many of the participants learned a lot from the Real Session.
-On the other hand, since we staff were not familiar with this form of event, there were also many comments on the points that need improvement and requests for topics to be focused on in the future.
-Reconsidering the venue, procedure, and event structure, we are eager to develop/run events based on the feedback.
-We hope that many people will join our future events.
+Although there were some inconveniences, we were able to successfully complete the event thanks to the understanding and cooperation of all those who attended.
+We are eager to develop/run events based on the feedback.
+We are going to organize various education-/FD-events, so we hope that many people will join our future events.
 Details are to be announced.
 We look forward to your participation.

 • Click here for the details of DAY 1.